Knowing what your 'offer' is and effectively communicating it, is the key to successfully marketing and promoting your club.

 We rarely make good used of the media locally to promote our club.

-If any or all of them do strike a chord with you then please either visit the Club Marketing section of Sport England's Club Matters tool to see some ideas on how to address them (Sport England Club Matters) or, preferably, contact your Federation Development Officer (Clubs and Federations) and/or National Development Officer Dave Gunn (email@example.com or 07710 981561) who would be delighted to support you by, for example, facilitating a focused workshop at your club to help you generate a set well defined and impactful actions.
+If any or all of them do strike a chord with you then please either visit the Club Marketing section of Sport England's Club Matters tool to see some ideas on how to address them (Sport England Club Matters) or, preferably, contact your Federation Development Officer (Clubs and Federations) who would be delighted to support you by, for example, facilitating a focused workshop at your club to help you generate a set well defined and impactful actions.

 Hosted club website offering

 The CA's new club website offering should be of interest to the many clubs with no website currently and also to some whose website is proving hard to support or is due for a refresh.
-The template will offer options for many features that a club would expect including Welcome, The Game, Learn to Play, Finding Us, Contacts, News, Calendar, Members Area etc. The websites will be centrally hosted and administered at no charge to clubs and guidance will be offered on how to tailor it with individual club content, providing an excellent focal point for wider marketing activities.
-We are looking for perhaps one club per Federation to participate in an initial pilot before a wider rollout during the 2018 season - please do let Dave Gunn know asap if you would like to be considered for this.
+The template offers options for many features that a club would expect including Welcome, The Game, Learn to Play, Finding Us, Contacts, News, Calendar, Members Area etc. The websites are centrally hosted and administered at no charge to clubs and guidance is offered on how to tailor it with individual club content, providing an excellent focal point for wider marketing activities.
+A pilot featuring a dozen clubs was successfully concluded during the summer of 2018 and there are now over 35 clubs using the offering, with a couple of good examples being viewable at https://croquet-websites.org.uk/ashby/ and https://colchestercroquet.org.uk/.
+Any club wanting to find out more about the offering or even go ahead and request that an initial site be set up for them should submit a ticket to our online help desk at https://hesk.croquet-websites.org.uk/.

 Get a Social Media presence